jerrytigerxu/AVT-VC-DBMS/DBMS/Beta/README.md

   - ~~Confirm that you can have multiple bases~~
   - Create the microscope objectives YX tables and scWafers and oapMirrors (after the changes are made)
   - "Replace" all of the old HTML tables with the corresponding Airtable tables (start with the simple stock product pages) (1/7-10)
-    - New procedure: take the older stock product pages and make them private (and change the titles to include "backup") -> these pages would then serve as backup pages in case something goes wrong with the Airtable connection | then just clone the older stock pages and replace the HTML tables with the Airtable shortcode
+    - New procedure: take the older stock product pages and make them private (and change the titles to include "backup") -> these pages would then serve as backup pages in case something goes wrong with the Airtable connection | then just clone the older stock pages (initially label them as "New") and replace the HTML tables with the Airtable shortcode
     - Pages to create: (aspheric lenses, bandpass filters, IR lenses, ~~UV Bandpass Filters,~~ Narrow Bandpass Filters, Germanium Windows, Sapphire Windows, Germanium Aspheric Lenses, F-Theta Lenses, Beam Expanders, Fisheye Lenses, FFL Lenses, Telecentric Lenses, Zoom Lenses, SC Wafers, OAP Mirrors, Microscope Objectives)